Updated for the most recent NCEES® Exam Specifications

 - Electric Machinery and Power System Fundamentals by Steven Chapman

-- 2017 Journeyman Electrician Exam Questions and Study Guide by Ray Holder
+- 2020 Journeyman Electrician’s Exam Prep Guide By Ray Holder

 - Linden’s Handbook of Batteries